|

 plinth Albert Potter constructed does not rest on feet, spikes,

-rubber dampers, cones, of whatever is generally used for coupling
+rubber dampers, cones, or whatever is generally used for coupling

-such an important component as a precision turntable.
+such an important component to the environment.
 Albert states:

 "There is no need for suspension with this Technics as there

 is no feedback problem.
-The plinth as shown weighs 85 pounds and
+The plinth as shown weighs 85 pounds (38

-sits in my equipment and software bookcase on 2.5" Maple butcher
+kg., Ed.) and sits in my equipment and software bookcase on

 Well,